nextpart/spl-manager/README.md

 ## Getting Started 🚀

-You can download the package from the package feed via `pip install spl-mngmt` or install from source with [poetry](https://python-poetry.org/) after cloning the repository.
+You can download the package from the package feed via `pip install spl-manager` or install from source with [poetry](https://python-poetry.org/) after cloning the repository.